ustc-time-series/CastFactory/README.md

 RLVR supports both the default single-turn rollout workflow and a `time_series_agent` workflow that uses verl native AgentLoop for multi-turn tool use.
-CastFactory builds rollout rows from forecasting samples, exports them for verl, and connects model outputs back to task-specific reward computation.
+CastFactory builds rollout rows from forecasting samples, exports them for verl 0.7.1, and connects model outputs back to task-specific reward computation.

 The current ETTh1 GRPO example uses: